jkeneda/jupyter-math-book/_sources/docs/business-algebra/exponentials-and-logarithms/fundamentals/1-exponential-functions.md

 | 9 | \$5.12 |
 | 10 | \$10.24 |

-Not the most impressive results so far in terms of the total value of the account...
-On the other hand, your initial investment has grown by 102,400%.
-So maybe this approach will still be better after all!
+So far, things aren't looking great for the people who chose the doubling account option...

-Note that the amount in the account after three days could be expressed as $\$0.08 = \$0.01\cdot 2 \cdot 2 \cdot 2$.
+Let's rethink the amount in the account over time.
+The amount in the account after three days could be expressed as $\$0.08 = \$0.01\cdot 2 \cdot 2 \cdot 2$.
 For every day, you get a new multiplier by 2.
 In other words, after three days, we have $\$0.01 \cdot 2^3$ in the account.
 More generally, after $n$ days, you have $\$0.01\cdot 2^n$ in the account.

 Let $B = \$0.01\cdot 2^n$ represent the balance after $n$ days (we'll often write $B(n)$ instead of just $B$, to emphasize that we're thinking of $B$ as a *function* of $n$).
 How much money would you have after 30 days?
 Use the slider below to find out.
 <div>